- While you are waiting for your turn to get the COVID-19 vaccine, here is what you can do:

-If you have information or comments related to any item on our agenda that you would like to have presented to City Council, we strongly encourage you to submit that information in writing, rather than appear at our meeting.
-If you wish to submit information, please submit those comments/statements by email: firstname.lastname@example.org, U.S. Mail: 300 East Washington Street, Lexington VA 24450 or to the City Hall dropbox (located on the back side of City Hall facing the parking lot) with City Manager written on the outside.
-Contact information for individual members of City Council can be found below under "Meet Your Council."
+If you have information or comments related to any item on our agendas that you would like to have presented, we strongly encourage you to submit that information in writing, rather than appear at a public meeting.
+If you wish to submit information, please submit those comments/statements by email: firstname.lastname@example.org, U.S. Mail: 300 East Washington Street, Lexington VA 24450 or to the City Hall dropbox (located on the back side of City Hall facing the parking lot) with Planning Department written on the outside.

 If you need fingerprints, a $10 processing fee must be paid in advance to the Treasurer (located at 300 E. Washington Street, Lexington, VA) and you must bring your receipt and a photo ID with you at the time of your appointment.
 If you have a fingerprint card already, please ensure that all required fields are filled in prior to your appointment.
 If you do not have a fingerprint card, the police department can provide one.

 If you need a noise permit, please visit http://lexingtonva.gov/gov/forms.htm to print and fill out a Noise Permit Application prior to your appointment.